 #5 Keep the Pilot Lights Ignited

-Generally, while undertaking house inspections in Melbourne, the inspector refuses to light up the pilot lights as he does not carry enough insurance to be covered for that type of risk.
+Generally, while undertaking house inspections, the inspector refuses to light up the pilot lights as he does not carry enough insurance to be covered for that type of risk.
 So, in case your pilot lights are not lit, the inspection of important items including the gas stove, water heater and furnace can be missed.
 This would ultimately result in delay from the buyer until those inspections are completed.

 #6 Give Access to Garage and Attic